Your Right to Time Off Work in Michigan

 Your employer must give you leave for certain purposes in Michigan.

 In addition to the leave provided by your employer's discretionary policies on vacation time, sick leave, personal days, or paid time off (PTO), you may have a legal right to take time off work for specific reasons under federal and Michigan laws.
-For example, if you are caring for an ailing family member or recovering from childbirth, you may have a right to leave under the federal Family and Medical Leave Act (FMLA).
-Although Michigan does not have its own family and medical leave law, it does require employers to give employees time off for military service and jury duty.
+For example, if you are caring for an ailing family member or recovering from your own illness, you may have a right to leave under Michigan's Earned Sick Time Act (ESTA) or the federal Family and Medical Leave Act (FMLA).
+You also have the right to time off for military service and jury duty.

 This article provides an overview of your right to time off from work in Michigan.
 For more information, see our page on employee leave rights.